If you’re a blogger, you need to join blogging Facebook groups.

 Facebook groups are basically groups of people with similar interests.
 So in this case, blogging.

 This post is all about Facebook groups.
-Why they’re helpful for bloggers, what makes a good Facebook group, and a free downloadable list of 30 Facebook groups for bloggers.
-Read on to grab it!
+Why they’re helpful for bloggers, what makes a good Facebook group.

-(If you don’t have a blog, you need one!
+(If you don’t have a blog yet, you need one!
 It’s a great way to make money and learn new skills.
-You can have a blog up and running within an hour for less than £2 per month with my how to start a blog guide.)
+You can have a blog up and running within an hour, for less than $4 per month with my ultimate how to start a blog guide.)

 WHY ARE FACEBOOK GROUPS FOR BLOGGERS HELPFUL?